ARMNTL/project-landing-page/README.md

 ## Intro

-This is the first project from TOP.
+This is the first project from [The Odin Project](https://www.theodinproject.com).
 Meanies!
 So much to learn to complete this one.
 HTML, CSS, Flexbox.
 But, worth every sweat!

 I struggled a bit containing my OCD side NOT to count the pixels. lol